 The Temple of The Inscriptions and The Royal Tomb

-It is interesting to find that the Temple also can be the royal tomb, this is unusual in other Mayan sites.
-The temple is important as it houses the second-longest Maya glyphic text known recording 180 years of Palenque’s history.
-In the 1950s Pakal’s tomb was discovered by an archaeologist down a hidden passageway.
+Interestingly, the temple can also be a royal tomb, which is unusual in other Mayan sites.
+The temple is important as it houses the second-longest Mayan glyphic text, known to have recorded 180 years of Palenque’s history.
+In the 1950s, an archaeologist discovered Pakal’s tomb down a hidden passageway.

-The temple stands 23 metres high and is very well-preserved.
+The temple stands 23 metres high and is remarkably well-preserved.

-It has a 9 tiered pyramid platform, that contains 69 steps, and as our guide pointed out that the number 9 that is represented by the 9 tiers relates to the Mayan underworld.
+It has a 9-tiered pyramid platform that contains 69 steps, and as our guide pointed out the number 9 that is represented by the nine tiers relates to the Mayan underworld.

 The Palace

-The Palace is believed to have been used for various purposes such as the administration centre for the region, a residence for the aristocracy and high priests and the top of the Palace was used for astronomy.
-The palace has a four-storey tower that contains glyphs that were used for ritual and astronomical purposes.
+The Palace is believed to have been used for various purposes, such as the administration centre for the region, a residence for the aristocracy and high priests and the top of the Palace was used for astronomy.
+The palace has a four-storey tower containing glyphs used for ritual and astronomical purposes.

 During the winter solstice, you will note that the sun sets directly over the Temple of Inscriptions from the Palace.